Rhizopus: Description

 Various species, including R. stolonifer, may cause soft rot in sweet potatoes and Narcissus.

-Rhizopus helps in nutrient development since this species is grown in soil it ferments the fruits and vegetable in the soil inhibiting the growth and develops certain pathogens that inhibits the growth of toxigenic fungus.
-In addition to that, there is even a type of Rhizopus (Rhizopus microsporus-fermented soybean tempe) that has proven to reduce colon carcinogenesis in rats by elevating factors of mucins, immunoglobulin A, and organic acids and give protection to piglets from Escherichia coli-infection by inhibiting adhesion to the intestinal membranes.
+Rhizopus increases the nutrient content of soils by degrading certain toxins and inhibiting the growth of Aspergillus flavus, a toxigenic fungus.
+In addition to that, there is even a type of Rhizopus (Rhizopus microsporus-fermented soybean tempe) that has proven to reduce colon carcinogenesis in rats by elevating factors of mucins, immunoglobulin A, and organic acids and give protection to piglets from other Escherichia coli-infection by inhibiting adhesion to the intestinal membranes.

 Phylogeny

 Rhizopus oryzae has heterothallic mating with a + and a - mating type.
 Rhizopus species have large genomes with evidence of full genome duplication.